-This is going to be achieved by a new rule in the National Electric Code that requires RV manufacturers to install a device that cuts off power to the RV when the ground connection to the campground power pedestal is missing.
-This device will be called a Ground Monitor Interrupter, or GMI.
+This minor miracle is the result of a new rule in the National Electric Code that requires RV manufacturers to install a device that cuts off power to the RV when the ground connection to the campground power pedestal is missing.
+This device will be called a Grounding Monitor Interrupter, or GMI.

 What It Does

-If there's no ground connection from your RV to the campground power, the RV will detect it and shut off the power until you correct the problem.
+If there's a poor or absent ground connection from your RV to the campground power, the RV will detect it and shut off the power.
 For example, this might be caused by a broken wire or badly corroded prongs on your power cord.
 In the past, you might have been able to plug in without noticing the problem.
 With a GMI installed, you won't get power until you fix it.

-If the campground pedestal doesn't have a good ground connection, the GMI in an RV will detect that as well, with the same result: no power to the RV.
+If your RV is fine but the campground pedestal doesn't have a good ground connection, the GMI will detect that as well, with the same result: no power to the RV.

 Why the Ground Connection is So Important